Equilibrium Computation in Resource Allocation Games

 In this game, $k$ is also called the \emph{packet size}.
-When $E, N$ and $(c_{i,e})_{i \in N, e \in E}$ are clear from the context, we will also refer to the game as $\G_k((d_i)_{i \in N}).$ For player-specific affine cost functions the (discrete) marginal increase and decrease are defined as follows:
+When $k$ and $d_i$ are clear from the context, we refer to $\S_i(d_i,k)$ as $\S_i.$ When $E, N$ and $(c_{i,e})_{i \in N, e \in E}$ are clear from the context, we also refer to the game as $\G_k((d_i)_{i \in N}).$ For player-specific affine cost functions, the (discrete) marginal costs are defined as follows: